TomTheLion/Kerbal-Guidance-System/README.md

 # Kerbal-Guidance-System

 Kerbal Guidance System or KGS is a program written for Kerbal Space Program in kerboscript that can guide a launch vehicle on an optimal trajectory to a desired orbit while maximizing payload.
-KGS offers the specification of three types of orbit specifications:
+KGS offers the specification of three types of orbits:

 * Unconstrainted orbital plane
 * Constrained inclination